C2DH/playing-ranke-two-stack/README.md

 # Prerequisites: Docker & Git

 ## Docker
 In order to be able to use the folowing instructions, you will need to have *docker* set up and running on your computer.
-Manuals on how to install *docker* on various opararting systems can be found here: https://docs.docker.com/desktop/
+Manuals on how to install *docker* on various opararting systems can be found here: https://docs.docker.com/get-docker/

-If you install the tools seperately, you will need both *docker engine* and *docker compose*.
+If you install the docker tools seperately, you will need both *docker engine* and *docker compose*.
 If you install *docker desktop*, those two will be included already.
-It will also allow you to use docker without the command line, but the following examples presuppose that you are using the command line.
+It will also allow you to use docker without the command line, but the following examples presuppose that you are using it.

 We have tested the set-up on Windows, Mac, and Linux (Ubuntu).

-**Note**: The alternative to *docker* is that you install all the individual pieces of the software on your computer being extra careful to install **exactly** the required version of each item (version 10 of JDK, ArangoDB 3.2.15, version 10 of Node.js).
+**Alternative set-up**: The alternative to *docker* is that you install all the individual pieces of the software on your computer being extra careful to install **exactly** the required version of each item (version 10 of JDK, ArangoDB 3.2.15, version 10 of Node.js).
 There is a detailed description here: https://github.com/uzh/marugoto/wiki/Development-Environment

 You will also need to use a Java IDE (like Spring Tools) to manage data import.
 This set-up has been confirmed to work on Mac and Linux.